Common Entrepreneur Terms, Vocabulary, and Acronyms

-When making the leap into the world of entrepreneurship, you'll need to familiarize yourself with all the terms of entrepreneurship—the vocabulary, acronyms, and slang used by fellow entrepreneurs you'll be meeting and working with.
+Whether refreshing your buzzwords or making the leap into the world of entrepreneurship, it is important to familiarize yourself with all of the terms, vocabulary, acronyms, and slang used by fellow entrepreneurs you will be meeting and working with.

 - Taking ownership of another business.
 Frequently used in conjunction with the word merger, as in mergers and acquisitions or M&As.

-- The activity of attracting public attention to a product or business, as by paid announcements in the print, broadcast, or electronic media.
+- The activity of attracting public attention to a product or business through paid announcements in print, broadcast, or electronic media.
 Not to be confused with marketing or public relations.
-See AMIC.com for an extensive glossary of advertising terms.

 - A formal estimate of the value of something on the open market.
 It also describes how the estimation and conclusion of value was made.